The Optimal Diet for Mental Health Improvement

 If sugary processed foods have such a profound effect on our physical health (e.g. weight gain, diabetes, cancer), then shouldn’t we also examine their effects on our mental health as well?

-Let’s get to the bottom of the best diet for mental health.
+Let’s get to the bottom of the best mental health diet.

 “For years the experts completely ignored the role that diet plays when it comes to brain function and diseases.
 They were stuck with a flat world model long after people were sailing their ships around the globe.
 Even though they have yet to understand the CARB syndrome concept, at least they have now acknowledged that food does play a key role in brain disorders.”